niklashemmer/coaches_analysis/Readme.md

-You can reach the application [here](https://niklashemmer-coaches-analysis-coach-app-t4326c.streamlit.app/)
+You can find the application [here](https://niklashemmer-coaches-analysis-coach-app-t4326c.streamlit.app/)